Fort Zumwalt South rallies past Ladue for third state title in four seasons

 “I jumped up, and when I came down, I heard a pop,” Layne said.
 “I’ll never forget this one that’s for sure.”

-Less than 10 minutes remained, and the stellar defensive effort of the Fort Zumwalt throughout the day, led by senior Jack Jellinek, took center stage.
+Less than 10 minutes remained, and the stellar defensive effort of Fort Zumwalt South throughout the day, led by senior Jack Jellinek, took center stage.

 Ladue sent long passes into space for their speedy forwards to run onto, but Jellinek and senior Brendan Owens continued to thwart the Ladue attack.